g-lalevee/Apigee-Simple-Github-Pipeline/README.md

 ![GitHub CICD Pipeline Animated](img/GitHubUI-2.png)<BR>

-- And the end of execution, you can download artifacts.
-Click on **Summary** link and scroll down to the **Artifacts** section.
+- At the end of execution, you can download artifacts.<BR>Click on **Summary** link and scroll down to the **Artifacts** section.

 ![GitHub CICD Pipeline artifacts](img/GitHubUI-3.png)<BR>

-- For example, the results of static code analysis for Apigee proxy using Apigeelint (download apigeelint-report.zip file, open html content with your browser):
+- For example, download **apigeelint-report.zip** file and open html content with your browser.
+You can see the results of static code analysis for Apigee proxy with Apigeelint tool:

 ![GitHub CICD Pipeline apickli](./img/GitHubUI-4.png)<BR>